-You may have noticed that more and more searches at Google, Yahoo, and Bing offer not only search results but also query refinement suggestions, and in the case of Bing, sometimes choices of results from different categories that may be associated with a query term.
+You may have noticed that more and more searches at Google, Yahoo, and Bing offer search results and query refinement suggestions.
+In the case of Bing, sometimes, choices of results from different categories that may be associated with a query term.

 The predictive results in the dropdown under the search boxes at those search engines also attempt to guess at the intent behind a search as well.

 Google’s announcement of a couple of months ago about how they might expand queries typed in by searchers to include synonyms is also a move away from strict keyword matching to results that might more closely match the meaning behind a search rather than just the words.

 The patent is at:

 Methods and systems for detecting and extracting information